JaviSoto/Talks/SwiftUserGroup-SF-April2016/SwiftUserGroup-SF-April2016.md

 - Less work to integrate frameworks
 - Easily link some frameworks only in Debug

+^ - First, Cocoapods.
-^ - Let's work to integrate since it sets up the Xcode project for you.
+- Cocoapods libraries are easier to integrate since it sets up the Xcode project for you.
 - But to me the biggest win is to easily add a dependency only on debug builds.
 We use this a ton to add some tools that help us during development, but don't wanna ship in the final binary.

 ----